kotlin-hands-on/hands-on/README.md

 ## Kotlin Hands-On Labs

-Hands-On labs are interactive tutorials to learn Kotlin.
-They are published at [TODO].
+[Hands-On labs](https://play.kotlinlang.org/hands-on) are interactive tutorials to learn Kotlin.
 The labs are all provided under Apache 2 and are open to contributions.

 This readme provides more information on how labs are organised and is targeted at contributors.
-If you'd like to complete a lab, please use the
+If you'd like to complete a lab, please use the [website](https://play.kotlinlang.org/hands-on)
-[TODO WEBSITE]

 ### Structure